peterkrull/algo-vanity-rs/README.md

 # Algorand Vanity Address Generator

-This command-line interface (CLI) tool is the fastest tool to get you exactly the vanity address you want.
+This command-line interface (CLI) tool is *guaranteed* the fastest tool to get you exactly the Algorand vanity address you want.

 Features include
 - Multi-threading, number of threads customizable by user